memgraph/documentation/pages/help-center/debugging.md

 After identification of all the issues and moving to production, users are encouraged to switch to Release mode, with the default Memgraph images, to make sure they gain the extra performance, from the now fast and reliable system.

 Memgraph in the RelWithDebInfo mode can be downloaded from DockerHub with the following command:

+// TODO: Set this command
 ```bash
 docker image pull
 ```

 If you are using Memgraph MAGE, the following command should do

+// TODO: Set this command
 ```bash
 docker image pull
 ```